The Archies: Fictional line-up

 The Archies play a variety of contemporary popular music, consistent with the era in which the comic is drawn.
-Every member sings vocals, with Jughead handling the bass voice on a few tracks.
-Though their singing voices were soft and appropriate for pop vocals, their speaking voices are much different.
-The roles the teens played in the fictional band were:
+Most of the members sing vocals, with Jughead handling the bass voice on a few tracks.
+Their singing voices were soft and appropriate for pop vocals, but their speaking voices were much different, as their speaking roles were played by voice actors.
+The roles that the teens play in the fictional band are: